 Week five is the official flowering time, and you can expect the development of first sacs covered with tiny hairs that will gradually grow into full-blown buds.

-Since your plant will be about 30cm tall at this stage, it will require more water (about 1 liter daily) and larger quantities of potassium, phosphorus, magnesium, and calcium.
+Since your plant will be about 30cm tall at this stage, it will require more water (about 1 liter daily).
+It will also require larger quantities of potassium, phosphorus, magnesium, and calcium.

 As for the lighting, during the flowering stage, you should switch the spectrum settings on your grow light to red, as this spectrum is much better suited for bud development in general.

-During the sixth week, the bud production will be well on its way, and if you have adequately trained your plant, you will notice many bud sites throughout the canopy.
+The bud production will be well on its way during the sixth week.
+And if you have adequately trained your plant, you will notice many bud sites throughout the canopy.

 Once buds start blooming, it’s a good idea to lower the humidity (to about 40%) to ensure that your buds don’t become moldy.